NotCCR2/txt.exe-my-trojan/README.md

 # txt.exe-my-trojan
 My new C++ malware (it's destructive for the version without the .GDIonly branch).
 I'm not responsible for any data loss caused by this malware.
+> [!NOTE]
+> Zip password: txtTrojan

+> [!CAUTION]
+> DO NOT USE THIS MALWARE FOR ANY MALICIOUS PURPOSES!
+ONLY RUN IT ON A VM!
+>
+> The GDI Only version is safe to run on a real machine.